binayjy8/CSS-PR/README.md

 project by  Binay bhusan mohanta.
-And while all are the given successfu
+And while all are the given successful